lfoppiano/SuperMat/docs/annotation-tool.rst

 .. figure:: images/webanno-curation-sample-2.png
    :alt: Curation

-The annotation ``single crystal`` is propagated in he output file by clicking the annotation from one of the annotators.
+The annotation ``single crystal`` is propagated in the output file by clicking the annotation from one of the annotators.

 The curator can also add new annotation by highlight the text and selecting the label from the right panel (as explained for the task of annotation/correction).